-- Refer the student to Counseling and Wellness Services (906) 487-2538 or call Counseling and Wellness Services while student is in your office.
-If a student is experiencing a panic attack, he/she may be seen at Houghton Community Health Center in Student Development Center.
+- Refer the student to Counseling Services (906) 487-2538 or call Counseling Services while student is in your office.
+If a student is experiencing a panic attack, he/she may be seen at Portage Health University Center, located in the Student Development Center.
 If possible, call (906) 483-1860 prior to the student arriving at SDC.

 - Make solutions complicated.

 - Overwhelm the student with information or ideas on how to “fix” their condition.

 - Argue with irrational thoughts or catastrophic thinking.